jeonghojo00/ImageCaptioning/README.md

 ## Evaluation
 ### Method
-The results were evaluated in two ways: evaluation metrics and structural analysis of sentences.
+The results were evaluated in two ways: quantitative evaluation metrics and structural analysis of sentences.
 For evaluation metrics, BLEU-1~4, METEOR, ROUGE-L, and SPICE metrics were used to score predictions.
 For the structural analysis of sentences, 10 images were randomly selected from the test image folder, prediction were made with each encoder, and then each sentences were analyzed by Noun, Verb, and Prepositional phrases by human judegement.
 After two evaluations were done, two results were compared if they make sense to see if evaluation metrics make sense or at least indicate better predictions.